maiaclem/Private-V-Public/README.md

 # Private-V-Public
-This repository includes data, notebooks, the report, and presentation from my capstone project in the Correlation One Data Science for All program.
+This repository includes data, notebooks, and the report from my capstone project in the Correlation One Data Science for All program.